usaid-cs/yesterday-i-learned/random.md

 - ["Right to Hire"](http://emersongroupinc.com/employment-definitions/) in the States is hiring a temporary position that might be retained as permanent later on.
 This is in contrast with direct hire, which is your stereotypical full-time job.
 - Sears was founded in 1886.
 [Sears Holdings](https://en.wikipedia.org/wiki/Sears_Holdings) is actually [Kmart](https://en.wikipedia.org/wiki/Kmart).
 When Kmart bought Sears in 2005, Kmart named itself Sears Holdings, then spun off the remainder into Kmart again.
 - [But why male models](https://www.youtube.com/watch?v=WHrn_pHW2so) is a Zoolander reference.
-- The American League has a "designated hitter" rule.
-That rule ["allows a tenth player, a hitter who does not play in the field but bats regularly in place of the pitcher.
-Pitchers don't have to bat."](http://entertainment.howstuffworks.com/american-vs-national-baseball-league1.htm) National Leagues don't have that rule.
-- iPad and iPad Pro have different "air gap" sizes (thickness between glass and display).
 - A tachometer measures rotations per minute.
 A [tacometer](http://www.urbandictionary.com/define.php?term=tacometer%20%28Tm%29) measures the number of tacos per minute.
 - [Hot weather seriously degrades aircrafts' ability to take off.](http://www.bbc.com/news/world-us-canada-40339730) air is thinner when hot.
 - Back in other people's days, they made "shaving cream" by rubbing the shaving brush on a piece of soap.
 None of you cheese-eating, soft-soiled, "shaving-cream-in-a-can" business.
 - [Train tracks just happen to be around the same width as Roman roads, not a cause.](http://www.snopes.com/history/american/gauge.asp)
 - [Gauntlet tracks](https://en.wikipedia.org/wiki/Gauntlet_track#Canada) are used when bigger trains need to go through the same place as smaller trains (like light rail), but there is no space for two parallel tracks, so they overlap the tracks and allow only one train in at a time.
 - [Hawaii has the highest homelessness rate in the states.](https://vid.me/6YZ5) The high cost of living makes it very easy to go bankrupt there, with nowhere to go.
-- Any form of accident is technically lethal, eventually.
-(Tripping, cracking the hip but no big deal, but years later you get an infection at the site...)
 - When marijuana is legalised, the government is obligated to keep prices low, to undercut the black market.
 After the black market is gone, they can freely increase prices for taxation.
 - [In the early days of colonoscopies, attempts to burn off polyps in the colon ignited explosive hydrogen gas in the colon of several unlucky people, sometimes with tragic results.
 The colon-cleansing preparations people now take the night before a colonoscopy have solved the problem.](http://www.ctvnews.ca/mobile/flatulence-expert-defines-normal-output-rate-1.269197)
 - On one hand, raising interest rates make stocks drop because higher rates hurt companies' bottom line; on the other hand, if the rate hiked is less than the rate expected (e.g. +0.25% rather than +0.5%), then the market will still go up.